xelatihy/yocto-gl/docs/yocto_gl.md

 indices instead of pointers, both for speed but also to simplify code.
 BVH nodes indices refer to either the node array, for internal nodes, or a primitive array, for leaf nodes.
-BVH trees may contain only one type of geometric primitive, like points, lines, triangle or shape other BVHs.
+BVH trees may contain only one type of geometric primitive, like points, lines, triangle or other BVHs.
-To handle multiple primitive types and transformed primitices, build a two-level hierarchy with the outer BVH, the scene BVH, containing inner BVHs, shape BVHs, each of which of a uniform primitive type.
+To handle multiple primitive types and transformed primitives, build a two-level hierarchy with the outer BVH, the scene BVH, containing inner BVHs, shape BVHs, each of which of a uniform primitive type.